bgeron/partial-deser/README.md

   _Add preprocessing with `Options::set_random_trailer`, or turn it off such preprocessing with `Options::disable_random_tag`.
-You can see the effect of it with `cargo run --example show-live -- --use-random-trailer false`._
+You can see the effect of it with `cargo run --example live -- --use-random-trailer false`._

   I expect that binary formats don't need this preprocessing.